SPECIAL FEATURE

 The volume number 15 is the same volume number assigned to the 1979 edition of Early Tales & Sketches, Vol. 1 , 1851-1864.
 The duplicate volume numbers featured on both the spine and title pages can be a source of confusion for bibliographers and collectors.
 It is unclear whether or not all volumes that were projected for the Early Tales & Sketches series would be labeled volume 15.
 Text on the dust jacket from the previous 1979 volume indicates a total of 365 sketches were planned for the series.
 Text on the dust jacket from the 1981 volume indicates that number had risen to a projected 400 short works that would fill a total of five volumes of Early Tales & Sketches.

 Early Tales & Sketches, Vol. 2 features 77 items primarily from Mark Twain's San Francisco newspaper contributions.
-The numbering sequence which began in Early Tales & Sketches, Vol. 1 is continued throughout the volume with sketches numbered 76-152.
+The numbering sequence that began in Early Tales & Sketches, Vol. 1 is continued throughout the volume with sketches numbered 76-152.
 Two appendixes feature an additional 65 items attributed to Mark Twain but for which conclusive evidence is lacking.
 Previously unpublished material includes "Sarrozay Letter from 'the Unreliable,'" "The Mysterious Chinaman," and two unfinished drafts of the "Jumping Frog."
 A third appendix features fragments from two manuscripts that were never previously published.

 No additional volumes in the series of Early Tales & Sketches were ever published.